San Jose State University (2019) | Master of Arts, Education/Counseling and Student Personnel, APCC Credential, PPS Credential, CWA Credential

 Miguel Pimentel was born in Puruarán, Michoacán Mexico, but came to the United States when he was 11 years old.
 He graduated from California State University East Bay (CSUEB) in 2012 with a double B.A in Ethnic Studies and Spanish.
 As an undocumented student in college, he was able to navigate the system in which he became the first in his family to attend and graduate from a 4-year university.
 He qualified to apply under Obama’s Administration Deferred Action for Childhood Arrivals (DACA) that allowed him to work in the U.S.

-He graduated in May 2019 with his M.A Degree in Education/Counseling and Student Personnel from San Jose State University’s Counselor Education Graduate Program and also obtained his Pupil Personnel Services (PPS) Credential, Child Welfare and Attendance (CWA) Credential and the Associate Professional Clinical Counselor Credential (APCC) from the Commission on Teacher Credentialing and the Board of Behavioral Sciences from the State of California.
-Also, in 2019, he was nominated and selected to receive the Cal State East Bay 40 under 40 Award.
+He graduated in May 2019 with his Master’s Degree (M.A) in Education/Counseling and Student Personnel from San Jose State University’s Counselor Education Graduate Program and also obtained his Pupil Personnel Services (PPS) Credential, Child Welfare and Attendance (CWA) Credential and the Associate Professional Clinical Counselor Credential (APCC) from the Commission on Teacher Credentialing and the Board of Behavioral Sciences from the State of California.
+Also, in 2019, he was selected to receive the Cal State East Bay 40 under 40 Award.
 The 40 Under 40 Award program identifies alumni aged 40 or younger who have demonstrated dedication, excellence and development in their professional, philanthropic and personal endeavors.

 He has been a speaker and presenter for several occasions.
 He was the keynote speaker at his former elementary school in Puruarán, Michoacán, Mexico in 2016.
-He was the co-keynote speaker at the Chicano Latino Graduation at CSUEB in 2017.
+He was the co-keynote speaker at the Chicanx Latinx Graduation at CSUEB in 2017.
 Keynote student speaker at San Jose State University Undocu Welcome Day in 2017.
-In May of 2018, 2019, and 2022, Miguel was the Co-MC for the Chicanx Latinx Graduation Celebration at CSUEB.
-Miguel has presented workshops in high schools, colleges and universities, and conferences in numerous occasions in regards to undocumented/AB 540/DACA students.
+In May of 2018, 2019, 2022, and 2023, Miguel was the Co-MC for the Chicanx Latinx Graduation Celebration at CSUEB.
+Miguel has presented workshops in high schools, colleges and universities, and conferences on numerous occasions in regards to undocumented/AB 540/DACA students.
 He has been seen as the subject matter expert.
 The following are just to name a few: Financial aid options for AB 540/Undocumented/DACA students.
 Senior Financial Aid Night, Sequoia High School, Redwood City, CA. My Personal, Academic, and Professional Success and best practices to support undocumented students.
 Hispanic Education Conference (HEC).
 Modesto Junior College, Modesto, CA. Supporting Undocumented Students in Schools: Reflections of Training Strategies for Counselors, Western Association for Counselor Education and Supervision (WACES) 2022 Conference, Portland, OR.
 My Personal, Academic, and Professional Success and best practices to support undocumented and Latinx students, University of Washington, Seattle, WA.
 Advising Undocumented/AB 540/DACA Students at CSUEB, Undocumented Student Week of Action, California State University, East Bay, Hayward, CA. Access for All Students: Supporting Undocumented/AB 540 Students Pursuing Higher Education, CSU Counselor Conference, San Jose, CA.